 One study by Arns et al. (2013) investigated the effects of medication on neurofeedback treatment for ADHD.
 The study found that medication did not have a significant impact on the effectiveness of neurofeedback, and that individuals who were taking medication during neurofeedback training showed similar improvements in ADHD symptoms as those who were not taking medication.

-While medication can be helpful for some when managing symptoms in the short-term, neurofeedback targets the underlying brain dysfunction that is often present in individuals with ADHD safely and effectively.
+While medication can be helpful for some when managing symptoms in the short-term, neurofeedback targets the underlying brain dysfunction that is often present in individuals with deficit hyperactivity disorder (ADHD) safely and effectively.
 And with the dangerous side effects that ADHD medication poses, parents need safe alternatives that can help their child do better in school and home.

 Why We Do What We Do… HOPE!